streamingfast/firehose-docs/concepts/README.md

 Firehose was designed with high availability (HA), especially in mind, and is available with a few extra steps and components.

-Firehose provides an ordered, _yet fork-aware_, stream of blocks consisting of rich blockchain data with _full and deep transaction history_.&#x20;
+Firehose provides an ordered, _yet fork-aware_, stream of blocks consisting of rich blockchain data with _full and deep transaction history_.

 ### Firehose Blocks